zw282/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include sketches of what your device might look like here.**\*\*

-\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*
+\*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\* One concern we had while designing the device was the size of the two parts device.
+The one inside the fridge has to be small enough that it does not take up too much space in the fridge.
+It also has to be waterproof and cold-resistant so that it can function well inside the fridge.
+The light outside the door needs to be obvious and bright enough.
+For now, we only used Tinkerbelle on our phone so it is square-shaped.

 ## Part F. Record